How to Keep Your Cool in a Wildfire: 3 Questions to Ask

 Every organization should engage in education and training long before any smoke appears on the horizon.
 Employees and residents need to understand the basics of evacuation, including the type of alerts to expect, what information they’ll receive and tips for leaving their homes or offices in the fastest, safest way.

-At the same time, you also need to train response teams on how to use a critical communications system.
+At the same time, you also need to train response teams on how to use a mass notification system.
 Regular tests ensure your personnel are familiar with and comfortable delivering mass notifications when stress levels are high.
 In fact, organizations that take time to educate their employees on how to send alerts see significantly higher adoption and response rates.

 2. How Will You Notify Those in the Path of the Fire?

 Communication is vital as soon as you become aware of danger.
 You must be able to deliver urgent information as quickly as possible, especially if evacuation is a key message.
-A critical communications system enables you to deliver alerts via multiple modalities, including email, text, phone call and social media.
+A mass notification system enables you to deliver alerts via multiple modalities, including email, text, phone call and social media.
 This will ensure you reach people, even if some channels are compromised due to the fire.

 Be sure to segment alerts with information specific to each audience group you need to reach.
 For instance, vendors will need to be told to delay or reroute shipments, while residents will need to know to avoid certain routes.